junuxyz/mlsys-notes/notes/llm-inference-intro-p1.md

 > **Note**
 > In the roofline discussion above, weights were mostly a **traffic** question.
 Here they are a **capacity** question.
 The question is how many bytes must live in VRAM at all.

-A simple way to see that distinction is to visualize one decode request on an H100 SXM with $80\,\text{GB}$ of VRAM.
+A simple way to see that distinction is to visualize one decode request on an H100 SXM with $80 \text{GB}$ of VRAM.

 <p align="center">
   <img src="../assets/notes/llm-inference-intro-p1/llm-inference-intro-p1-11.png" width="540" />